 How To Achieve A Better Nights Sleep

 “But first, coffee” is a familiar slogan and mantra among working professionals and students.
 You only need to search Instagram on a Monday morning, full of images of coffee.
-Many people fuel their bodies with caffeine and other drugs to aid them to be hyper-productive to sacrifice sleep, which to them can be a complete waste of valuable time.
+Many people fuel their bodies with caffeine and other drugs to aid them to be hyper-productive to sacrifice sleep, which to them can seem to be a complete waste of valuable time.

 In the eighteenth century, Benjamin Franklin had a favourite saying, “Early to bed, early to rise, makes a man healthy, wealthy and wise”.
 This inventor became famous for the light globe, which enabled him to have less sleep.